-The dream is dead: Johnson election triumph breaks UK 'remainer' hearts
+The dream is dead: Johnson election triumph breaks UK "remainer" hearts

 In addition to their own shortcomings, so-called “remainers” were outmanoeuvred.

-Over the past three years, support for remaining in the EU has led in almost every opinion poll, prompting some of the largest street protests in recent Britain’s history.
+Over the past three years, support for remaining in the EU has led in almost every opinion poll, prompting some of the largest street protests in modern British history.
 Parliament twice forced Brexit to be delayed.

 But the main opposition parties failed to work together to forge a functional cross-party alliance, mystifying millions of Britons.